 With will and concentration, she pushed off from the headboard, springing across the room to the door.
 When her hands made contact, she found the fluctuating wood thick and slimy.
 Wielding a fist through its unstable surface, then punching through, she pushed herself through the newly created opening, tumbling with significant force.

-Again, she focused, being direct and mindful she’d learned were the tools of the trade in survival.
+Again, she focused.
+Being direct and mindful, she’d learned were the tools of the trade in survival.
 The hallway was different, completely different, as though she’d passed into a different level.
-Its ceiling was low, and it seemed to stretch endlessly, bending, and curving out of her sight.
+Its ceiling was low and seemed to stretch endlessly, bending and curving out of her sight.
 Here, all the walls were a flickering, blinding white.
 She heard it behind her, scrambling, that horrible buzzing sound.
-The other place had been its domain, but it clearly was coming after her, hunting, predatory in nature.
+The other place had been its domain, but it clearly was coming after her, hunting, predatory.

 “Come on,” she heard a voice inside her head and then felt an abrupt yank outward.

 Nina sat up in the bed in her hotel room.
 She touched her face with the palms of her trembling hands ― icy, sweaty, her heart cramping painfully in her chest.
 She physically jumped when the first knock came at her door and then the second, sharp, unrelenting.
 She looked around, still in that state of panic.
 She didn’t see the fly.
 Perhaps, it had moved on.
 Then the third knock, just as fierce, reminding her sharply of the present.
-After that it stopped, for quite a space nothing, just silence.
+After that, it stopped, for quite a space, nothing, just silence.
 If she waited, whoever it was might just leave.
-But there was something that began to pull at her, something powerful, insistent, drawing her to her feet.
+But something began to pull at her, something powerful, insistent, drawing her to her feet.

-Without thinking, without being able to stop herself, she reached out, opening the door.
+Without thinking, unable to stop, she reached out, opening the door.

-A man was standing there, out in the hallway, looking at her intently.
+A man was standing in the hallway, looking at her intently.
 “Are you all right?” he asked directly.
 And he reached out, catching her, as she began to collapse in exhaustion.